 2 Hour Course Development – Content/ Delivery/ Organisation

 Initial Workforce Training, Refresher Training

-As we are a City & Guilds Accredited provider we take course attendee assessment seriously.
+As we are accredited with The CPD Certification Service we take course attendee assessment seriously.
 The assessment has 2 component, the 20 minute per attendee Practical Assessment and the 45-60 minute Written Assessment.
 We film the Practical Assessment and mark it after the course has completed.
 The following are clips from 2 of the attendees' Practical Assessments.
 Below each clip is a PDF with our scoring of their practical demonstration.

-All attendees passed the 2 Day Course with an average score of 196/247, Grade B. Each attendee was enrolled with City & Guilds and received their City & Guilds issued certificate.
-As we provide free and indefinite post course support each attendee can contact us regarding any questions they have about manual handling technique and practice, handling difficult attendee questions etc.
+All attendees passed the 2 Day Course with an average score of 196/247, Grade B. As we provide free and indefinite post course support each attendee can contact us regarding any questions they have about manual handling technique and practice, handling difficult attendee questions etc.